 When you aim to have your poster presentation showcased, submitting an abstract is the first step.
 In a way, it is your research’s first impression.

-The deadline for abstract submissions for the AMA Research Challenge—the largest national, multi-specialty research event for medical students, residents and fellows, and international medical graduates—is July 21.
-David M. Harris, MD, a member of the AMA Research Challenge Advisory Committee offers insight on the key steps to preparing and submitting an abstract.
+The AMA Research Challenge is the largest national, multispecialty research event for medical students and residents with a $10,000 grand prize, presented by Laurel Road.
+David M. Harris, MD, a former research advisor for the AMA Research Challenge offered insight on the key steps to preparing and submitting an abstract.

-For the AMA research challenge all abstracts must be submitted using an approved template, available on the Research Challenge website.
+For the AMA Research Challenge, all abstracts must be submitted using an approved template, available on the AMA Research Challenge website

-Abstracts must be submitted without pictures or graphs—save those for your actual posters—and should not exceed 350 words (roughly half a page typed in a document).
-Additional information that should be included but doesn’t fall within the word count includes the author’s name, co-author’s name, page numbering and any ancillary entrant information.
+Abstracts must be submitted without pictures or graphs—save those for your actual posters—and should not exceed 350 words.
+Additional information that should be included but—doesn’t fall within the word count—includes the author’s name, co-author’s name, page numbering and any ancillary entrant information.

-"As someone who has reviewed these [submissions] many times before, I can say that not following the format or rules is an easy way to get your abstract disqualified," said Dr. Harris, a radiation oncology resident at the University of Alabama-Birmingham.
+“As someone who has reviewed these [submissions] many times before, I can say that not following the format or rules is an easy way to get your abstract disqualified,” said Dr. Harris, a radiation oncologist at the University of Massachusetts Memorial Health.

 As far as actual content of an abstract goes, it can be broken down into four key components.